What the heck is the Endocrine System (and how to support it for cyclical health)?

 Hypothalamus

-The Hypothalamus is the maestro of your endocrine system and controls the whole show.
-It uses information from your nervous system to tell other glands when to produce hormones.
-It's your mood, hunger, thirst, sleep, and sexy time manager.
+The hypothalamus runs the show.
+It gathers info from your nervous system and tells other glands when to get moving.
+It’s the bit in charge of mood, hunger, thirst, sleep, and also... sexy time.

 Pituitary Gland

-Known as the "master gland," it bosses around other hormone glands like your thyroid, adrenals, and ovaries.
-It also plays a big role in reproduction, signalling the release of hormones and keeping tabs on the menstrual cycle.
+Often called the master gland, this one bosses around your thyroid, adrenals, and ovaries.
+It plays a key role in reproduction, hormone release, and keeping your menstrual cycle ticking over.

 Pineal Gland